jgm/pandoc/doc/lua-filters.md

 # Pandoc Module

-The `pandoc` lua module is loaded into the filter's lua environment and provides a set of functions and constants to make creation and manipulation of elements easier.
+The `pandoc` Lua module is loaded into the filter's Lua environment and provides a set of functions and constants to make creation and manipulation of elements easier.
 The global variable `pandoc` is bound to the module and should generally